How to get to Monteverde Lodge & Gardens

 There are several way to get to Monteverde.

 IMPORTANT: From now (September 2014) until October 31st, the main road from Highway 1 up to Monteverde will be closed from 6:30 am - 5:00 pm every day.
-Please call or email our operations department to get instructions on an alternative route options:
+Please call or email our operations department to get information, or click here for instructions

 (506) 2257-0766, if calling from outside Costa Rica dial 011 before number.